Kevin Phillips (political commentator)

-Kevin Price Phillips (born November 30, 1940) is an American writer and commentator on politics, economics, and history.
-Formerly a Republican Party strategist before becoming an independent, Phillips became disaffected with the party from the 1990s, and became a critic.
-He is a regular contributor to the Los Angeles Times, Harper's Magazine, and National Public Radio, and was a political analyst on PBS' NOW with Bill Moyers.
+Kevin Price Phillips (November 30, 1940 – October 9, 2023) was an American writer and commentator on politics, economics, and history.
+He emerged as a Republican Party strategist who helped devise its Southern Strategy in the 1960s.
+Phillips became disaffected with the party by the 1990s, subsequently leaving it to become an independent and staunch critic of the Republicans.
+He was a regular contributor to the Los Angeles Times, Harper's Magazine, and National Public Radio, and was a political analyst on PBS's NOW with Bill Moyers.

+Early life

+Phillips was born in Manhattan in 1940, and grew up in the Bronx, raised by a family of Irish, Scottish, and English descent.
+He was drawn to the Republican Party from an early age, supporting Dwight D. Eisenhower for president in 1952 and 1956.
+He attended the Bronx High School of Science before earning a bachelor's degree in political science from Colgate University and a juris doctor from Harvard Law School; he also studied at the University of Edinburgh.

+Early career

-Phillips was a strategist on voting patterns for Richard Nixon's 1968 campaign, which was the basis for a book, The Emerging Republican Majority, which predicted a conservative political realignment in national politics, and is widely regarded as one of the most influential recent works in political science.
+Phillips began his political career as an aide to Republican Representative Paul A. Fino.
+He worked as a strategist on voting patterns for Richard Nixon's 1968 campaign, which was the basis for a book, The Emerging Republican Majority, which predicted a conservative political realignment in national politics and is widely regarded as influential in the field of American political science.

-His predictions regarding shifting voting patterns in presidential elections proved accurate, though they did not extend "down ballot" to Congress until the Republican revolution of 1994.
-Phillips also was partly responsible for the design of the Republican "Southern Strategy" of the 1970s and 1980s.

-The author of fourteen books, he lives in Goshen, Connecticut.

 Southern strategy

-Phillips worked for Richard Nixon's presidential campaign in 1968, and afterwards wrote a book on what has come to be known as the "Southern strategy" of the Republican Party.
-The book was entitled The Emerging Republican Majority and argued that the southern states of the US would keep the Republicans winning Presidential Elections and more than offset the Northeast states, based on racial politics.
+Phillips told a journalist during the 1968 presidential election that "the whole secret of politics is knowing who hates who".
+After Nixon was elected, Phillips wrote a book on what has come to be known as the "Southern strategy" of the Republican Party.
+Entitled The Emerging Republican Majority, it argued that the southern states of the US would keep the Republicans winning presidential elections and more than offset the decline in Republican support in Northeast states, based on the racial resentment of white voters.